-We do not currently own any patents and do not have any patent applications pending in the United States or any foreign countries.
-However, we have acquired and developed and continue to acquire and develop knowledge and expertise ("know-how") and trade secrets in the provision of process development and manufacturing services.
+We do not currently own any patents but do have patent applications pending in the United States.
+Additionally, we have acquired and developed and continue to acquire and develop knowledge and expertise ("know-how") and trade secrets in the provision of process development and manufacturing services.
 Our know-how and trade secrets may not be patentable, but they are valuable in that they enhance our ability to provide high-quality services to our customers.
 We typically place restrictions in our agreements with third-parties, which contractually restrict their right to use and disclose any of our proprietary technology with which they may be involved.
 In addition, we have internal non-disclosure safeguards, including confidentiality agreements, with our employees.